Is Your Potentially Toxic High-Performer Sabotaging Your Culture?

-Start with acknowledging your high performer’s competence and impact.
+Start with acknowledging your potentially toxic high performer’s competence and impact.
 Something like, “You’re smart and your results are on fire.
-AND I’m deeply concerned that the way you’re showing up is going to derail your career.
+And, I’m deeply concerned that the way you’re showing up is going to derail your career.
 Would you be open to some exploration around this issue?”

-2. Show Her the Data and Get Specific With Examples
+2. Show Your Potentially Toxic High Performer the Data and Get Specific With Examples

 If you’re the boss, your opinion will matter a bit, but not if they see you as a temporary stepping stone to tolerate.
 Offer a 360-degree assessment, or have him do it himself,

 The more you can help them understand the specific behaviors that are ticking others off, the easier it will be to get their attention.
 It’s quite possible your high performer is so busy working on results, they’ve lost the peripheral vision necessary for positive relationships.

 I’ll never forget the time my boss said to me.
 “Your peer had a great idea in the last meeting.
 But you just passed right over it to share yours.
 You’re not the only one with good ideas around here.
 How hard would it have been to take out a pen and write that down?”
 Yikes.
 Amen.